We are hiring SLPs! Please send resumes to email@example.com

 Whitney de Haseth, MS, CCC-SLP

 Whitney received her Master of Science degree in Communication Disorders and Sciences from Eastern Illinois University in 2008.
 In Illinois she served children for seven years with a wide range of developmental abilities in a variety of settings.
 She then spent four years in England working in a clinic setting.
 She has skills in the development, training and use of augmentative alternative communication devices (AAC) as well as creating therapy programs for children with language, cognitive and physical disabilities.
-Whitney is interested in building functional communication skills for children with complex communication disorders.
+Whitney is interested in building functional communication skills for children with complex communication disorders and ADHD.
 In addition to working with development of early language skills and speech articulation disorders, she works with children with autism and other medical diagnoses, such as cerebral palsy, spina bifida, and Down Syndrome.
 She brings a well-rounded approach to treatment informed by diverse clinical experiences.
 A mother of two small children, Whitney brings compassion and insight when counseling parents and children.
 We appreciate the intelligent and informed approach Whitney brings to Speech Center.